ALanMAttano/PrecisionUV/README.md

 ## 🤝 Contribute

 Ideas?
 Better grid schemes?
-Want a 2K or 8K version?
+Would you like a 64 or 128 version?
 Open an issue or pull request.
 This is a living tool — shaped by designers for designers.

 ---